3 Tips from C.S. Lewis on Blogging and Tweeting

 “Always try to use the language so as to make quite clear what you mean and make sure your sentence couldn’t mean anything else.”

 Great advice for writing in general and for writing blog posts, but this is essential on Twitter.
 You’ve only got 140 characters.
 Make them count and make them clear.

 One of the benefits of using Twitter is that it forces you to distill a thought down to its central big idea.

 “Always prefer the plain direct word to the long, vague one.
 Don’t implement promises, but keep them.”

 Know your medium.
 Writing in a more down-to-earth style generally suits a blog.
 Plain and direct will help you connect better with your readers.
 And not only will they understand what you wrote, they’ll have enjoyed reading it.

 There’s some huge Twisdom (Twitter wisdom) here as well.
 The word “keep” is so much shorter than “implement.”
 Big words cost more on Twitter.

 “Never use abstract nouns when concrete ones will do.
 If you mean ‘More people died’ don’t say ‘Mortality rose.’”

 I believed a lie for a long time: to write intelligently you needed to sound intelligent.
-Rubbish!
+Garbage.
 What that lie really says is this: if you want people to think you’re intelligent write in a way no one can understand.
 That doesn’t make you intelligent, it makes you a bad writer.

 Bonus Writing Tips